raydiak/Inline-Lua/README.md

 number, string, nil, table, function, light or full userdata, and cdata values according to the following table.

-    Lua             from Perl               to Perl
+    Lua             from Raku               to Raku
     nil             * where {!.defined}     Any
     boolean         Bool                    Bool
     number          Numeric                 Num